jsog/jsog/README.md

 	jsogStructure = JSOG.encode(cyclicGraph);	// has { '@ref': 'ID' } links instead of cycles
 	cyclicGraph = JSOG.decode(jsogStructure);

-Custom identity property names can be used by specifying them both during encoding and decoding:

-	jsogStructure = JSOG.encode(cyclicGraph, '@identity', '@reference');    // will encode using custom property names (@identity instead of @id and  @reference instead of @ref) cyclicGraph = JSOG.decode(jsogStructure '@identity', '@reference');     // will decode using custom property names (@identity instead of @id and  @reference instead of @ref)

 ### Other Languages

 * Java: [a Jackson plugin](https://github.com/jsog/jsog-jackson)